pravega/pravega-samples/schema-registry-examples/README.md

     http://www.apache.org/licenses/LICENSE-2.0
 -->
+# Schema Registry Samples

-This module has applications to demonstrate how pravega applications can work with schema registry for different serialization formats.
+This module has applications to demonstrate how Pravega applications can work with Pravega Schema Registry for different serialization formats.

 ### Avro